Dental Implant-Retained Dentures – North Andover, MA

 If you have suffered extensive tooth loss, you may be thinking about getting traditional dentures.
 They can replace your teeth, restore your ability to chew, and provide pleasing aesthetics.
 However, they are neither as comfortable nor as strong as natural teeth.
-That’s why Dr. Beliveau often recommends that patients consider dental implants in North Andover instead.
-Your implant-supported denture may be able to give you a lifetime of confident, comfortable, and strong smiles.
+That’s why Dr. Beliveau often recommends that patients consider dental implant-retained dentures in North Andover,MA instead.
+Your dental implant-supported denture may be able to give you a lifetime of confident, comfortable, and strong smiles.

 An implant-retained denture is similar to traditional dentures in North Andover in that it replaces an entire arch of teeth.
 However, while traditional dentures rely on suction or a mild dental adhesive to remain in place, an implant-retained prosthetic is anchored in the jawbone via small titanium cylinders that act as substitutes for the roots of missing teeth.